How to Start Trading on a Demo Account?

 However, it should be remembered that a demo account will not get you emotionally prepared to trading large real sums.
 The psychological pressure will be quite strong at the moment of transition to a real account; what is more, to stick to the rules of your system on a real account, you will definitely need some experience with real money.

-When do you start trading for real?
+When do I start trading on real account?

 However, the uptrend changed for a downtrend, and the signals to buy stopped working.